aw/picolisp-kv/README.md

   3. If the AOF contains some entries, it is fully replayed to memory
   4. The DB is saved once more to disk and the AOF gets wiped
   5. A timer is started to perform periodic background DB saves
-  6. The AOF is opened for writes, and every new client connection sends the command to the AOF
+  6. Every new client connection sends the command to the AOF
   7. When a `BGSAVE` (non-blocking) command is received, a temporay copy of the AOF is made, the current AOF is wiped, and a background process is forked to save the DB to disk
-  8. When a `SAVE` (blocking) command is received, the in-memory DB is saved to disk and the AOF is wiped.
-  9. A backup of the DB file is always made before overwriting the current DB file.
+  8. A backup of the DB file is always made before overwriting the current DB file.
-  10. To help handle concurrency and persistence, temporary files are named `kv.db.lock`, `kv.db.tmp`, `kv.aof.lock`, and `kv.aof.tmp`.
+  9. To help handle concurrency and persistence, temporary files are named `kv.db.lock`, `kv.db.tmp`, `kv.aof.lock`, and `kv.aof.tmp`.
 It's best not to modify or delete those files while the server is running.
 They can be safely removed while the server is stopped.

 ## AOF format